lakshmankumar12/general_reading_notes/ssl_tls.md

 #list all commands
 openssl help

 -nodes              :   no encrpyption of private key if created.
--binary     :   provide op in binary form (used in dgst) -text       :   provide op in text form
+-binary             :   provide op in binary form (used in dgst) -text               :   provide op in text form -pubout             :   give public key as output -noout              :   omits the output of the encoded version of whatever -pass pass:astyped  :   supply password from cmdline -pass file:filename :   get password from file
--pubout     :   give public key as output
+-pass pass:         :   no password
--noout      :   omits the output of the encoded version of whatever
+-passin <> , -passout <>  :  for pkcs12 command
 ```

 ## Key generations